adafruit/Adafruit_LvGL_Glue/README.md

 and you should skim the examples and read through the hello_changes example specifically.

+Use on M0 (SAMD21) boards isn't recommended anymore, as LittlevGL has grown.
+Simple programs might still work, but it's better to move up to a device with more RAM -- M4 (SAMD51), nRF52 and ESP32 are currently supported.

 # Contributing
 Contributions are welcome!
 Please read our [Code of Conduct](https://github.com/adafruit/Adafruit_LvGL_Glue/blob/master/CODE_OF_CONDUCT.md>) before contributing to help this project stay welcoming.